-8.2.6.1.
-Internship, Mini-Project, Technical Seminar, Project seminar, Project and Activity Oriented courses.
+8.3 Internship, Mini-Project, Technical Seminar, Project seminar, Project and Activity Oriented courses.

-There shall be an internship, which the student shall carryout immediately after Second year second semester examinations and pursue it during summer vacation for a duration of about four weeks.
+- 8.3.1 There shall be an internship, which the student shall carryout immediately after Second year second semester examinations and pursue it during summer vacation for a duration of about four weeks.
 The Work carried out during Internship shall be submitted in the form of a report, and a presentation of the same shall be made before a committee, which evaluates it for 100 marks.
-The committee shall consist of Head of the Department or his nominee, the supervisor allocated for the internship, and two Professors / Assoc-Professors of the department.
-There shall be only CIE for 100 marks for internship and shall be evaluated during third year first semester.
-There shall be no SEE for Internship.

-- 8.2.6.2.
-There shall be a Mini Project, which the student shall carryout immediately after Third year second semester examinations and pursue it during summer vacation.
+The committee shall consist of Head of the Department or his nominee, the supervisor allocated for the internship, one senior faculty of the department.
+There shall be only CIE for 100 marks for internship and shall be evaluated during third year first semester. - 8.3.2 There shall be a Mini Project, which the student shall carryout immediately after Third year second semester examinations and pursue it during summer vacation.
 Mini Project shall be submitted in the form of a report, duly approved by the departmental internal evaluation committee, and presented before the examination committee in Fourth year first semester.
 It shall be evaluated for 100 marks as SEE.
-The examination committee consists of Head of the Department or his nominee, supervisor of the mini project and a senior faculty member of the department.
-There shall be no internal marks (CIE) for Mini Project. - 8.2.6.3.
-There shall be a technical seminar presentation in Fourth year second semester, for which, the student shall collect the information on a specialized topic, prepare a technical report, submit it and present the same before a departmental committee.
+The examination committee consists of Head of the Department or his nominee, supervisor of the mini project, a senior faculty member of the department.
+There shall be no internal marks (CIE) for Mini Project. - 8.3.3 There shall be a technical seminar presentation in Fourth year second semester, for which, the student shall collect the information on a specialized topic, prepare a technical report, submit it and present the same before a departmental committee.
 It shall be evaluated by the departmental committee, consisting of Head of the Department or his nominee, seminar supervisor and a senior faculty member.
-The technical seminar report shall be evaluated for 100 marks as CIE.
-There shall be no SEE for the technical seminar. - 8.2.6.4.
-There shall be a Project seminar presentation in Fourth year First semester, for which, the student shall collect the information on the Project topic, prepare a report, submit it and present the same before a departmental committee.
-It shall be evaluated by the departmental committee, consisting of Head of the Department or his nominee, seminar supervisor and a senior faculty member.
-The Project seminar report shall be evaluated for 100 marks as CIE.
-There shall be no SEE for the Project seminar.
+The technical seminar report shall be evaluated for 100 marks as CIE. - 8.3.4 There shall be a Project seminar presentation in Fourth year First semester, for which, the student shall collect the information on the Project topic, prepare a report, submit it and present the same before a departmental committee.
+It shall be evaluated internally (CIE) for